caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

-.. _self_cal_cal_time_chunk:
+.. _self_cal_cal_timeslots_chunk:

 --------------------------------------------------
-**cal_time_chunk**
+**cal_timeslots_chunk**
 --------------------------------------------------

-  *int*, *optional*, *default = 1*
+  *int*, *optional*, *default = -1*

   Chunk data up by this number of timeslots.
 This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism but sets an upper limit on the time solution intervals that may be employed.
-0 means use full time axis but does not cross scan boundaries.
+0 means use full time axis but does not cross scan boundaries. -1 Uses largest solution interval

-.. _self_cal_cal_freq_chunk:
+.. _self_cal_cal_channel_chunk:

 --------------------------------------------------
-**cal_freq_chunk**
+**cal_channel_chunk**
 --------------------------------------------------

-  *int*, *optional*, *default = 0*
+  *int*, *optional*, *default = -1*

   Chunk data up by this number of channels.
 This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism but sets an upper limit on the frequency solution intervals that may be employed.
-0 means use full frequency axis but does not cross SPW boundaries.
+0 means use full frequency axis but does not cross SPW boundaries. -1 Uses largest solution interval